 |Calcium||8 mg||17 mg|

 |Zinc||0.26 mg||1.09 mg|

-Couscous and quinoa contain many of the same nutrients.
 At first glance it may be difficult to determine which one provides a higher percentage of nutrients than the other.
-This causes many people to ask, which is more healthier couscous or quinoa?
+This causes many people to ask, which one is more healthier?

 Quinoa is healthier than couscous due to its higher percentage of fiber, protein, vitamins and minerals.
-Quinoa is gluten free, couscous isn’t and quinoa has a better glycemic index than couscous.
+It is gluten free, couscous isn’t and quinoa has a better glycemic index than couscous.

 Quinoa provides a higher percentage of B6, folate, thiamin, riboflavin, magnesium, phosphorus, potassium, iron, copper, calcium and zinc than couscous.

-However, is couscous healthy also?
-Couscous is healthy and provides a higher percentage of niacin, B5 and contains fewer calories, sugar and total fat.
+Couscous provides benefits also and has a higher percentage of niacin, B5 and contains fewer calories, sugar and total fat.

 They both offer healthy nutrients and choosing one may depend on your goals.
 Let’s examine those in the next section.

-If you want to lose extra pounds from the mid-section, you may ask, which is better for weight loss, couscous or quinoa?
+If you want to lose extra pounds from the mid-section, you may ask, which is better for weight loss?